ideaflare/Test-fs-vscode/LunoDotNET/notes.md

 3. is (symbol) always infix operator of form: parameter1 infix parameter2 ?

 4. Wouldn't andThen have been much simpler if the Parser extracted a String (easily combinable with another parser success)

+5. Why does `many` and `many` have the rec keyword ?
+They seem to work without it